OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 The following examples show how to use the **ExtensionPoint** element with **PrimaryCommandSurface** and **ContextMenu** attribute values, and the child elements that should be used with each.

 > [!IMPORTANT]
 > For elements that contain an ID attribute, make sure you provide a unique ID.
 We recommend that you use your company's name along with your ID.
-For example, use the following format. <CustomTab id="mycompanyname.mygroupname">
+For example, use the following format: `<CustomTab id="mycompanyname.mygroupname">`.

 ```XML
 <ExtensionPoint xsi:type="PrimaryCommandSurface">